viionc/anime-react/README.md

 A simple website for searching anime.
+Can be visited thanks to GitHub Pages: https://viionc.github.io/anime-react/

 Technologies used:
 - React